Synthesizing nested relational queries from implicit specifications: via model theory and via proof theory: Proof of Theorem : converting between expressions and interpretations

 \item To get $\nrcwget$ expressions, it suffices to create a $\deltazero$ interpretation corresponding to $\nrcget$ which follows

 \item For the binding operator

 we exploit the classical decomposition

 As interpretations are closed under composition and the mapping operations was handled in Proposition~\ref{prop:interp-sing-cup-map-pair}, it suffices to give an interpretation for the expression $\bigcup : \sett(\sett(T)) \to \sett(T)$ for every sort $T$.
 This is straightforward: each sort gets interpreted as itself, except for $\sett(T)$ itself which gets interpreted as the singleton $\{c_0\}$.
-The only non-trivial clause are the following
+The only non-trivial case is the following

 \end{itemize} \end{proof}

 \myparagraph{From interpretations to $\nrcwget$ expressions} The other direction of the expressive equivalence is provided by the following lemma:

 \begin{lem} There is a polynomial time function taking a $\deltazero$ interpretation to an equivalent $\nrcwget$ expression. \end{lem}